Advice for Preparing Your Fall Schedule

 Resources you should consult as you plan to select courses for the fall.
 The links are provided to your left and below.

-- FY Announcement of Courses Booklet contains lists of Fall courses offered for FY students, with class times, notations about requirements these courses meet, recommendations from departments about courses, and faculty to contact if you have questions.
+- FY Announcement of Courses Booklet (will be available online on May 17) contains lists of Fall courses offered for FY students, with class times, notations about requirements these courses meet, recommendations from departments about courses, and faculty to contact if you have questions.

-- The First-Year Advising & Registration Guide provides answers to many of our frequently asked questions and specific recommendations.
+- The First-Year Advising & Registration Guide (will be available online May 14) provides answers to many of our frequently asked questions and specific recommendations.
 Check back this summer for details.

 - The Academic Advising Office website offers links to help you understand the Curriculum, Frequently Asked Questions about academic and other matters, the Honor Code, Accommodation for Disabilities, and links to other offices' websites for other useful information.